-Child Advocacy Today is a medical-legal partnership of the Kentucky Children’s Hospital, the Institute for Compassion in Justice, Inc., and the Access to Justice Foundation.
-Through CAT, pediatricians and lawyers work together to ensure that families can meet the basic needs of their children for health care, housing, education, nutrition and family stability.
+Child Advocacy Today is a medical-legal partnership of the Kentucky Children’s Hospital, and the Institute for Compassion in Justice, Inc. Through CAT, pediatricians and lawyers work together to ensure that families can meet the basic needs of their children for health care, housing, education, nutrition and family stability.

 We help families solve legal problems that have medical consequences.

 Who can CAT help?

 You could qualify to receive assistance from the CAT program if you fall into any of the below categories:

 - Have a child who needs legal advocacy to ensure their health and well-being.

 - Are a family that meets the low-income guidelines.